aztecrex/learn-inventory/README.md

 describe what it proves.
 If you can't, bring it up in your next session as a discussion item.

+Note also that this implementation has only the latest tests and code.
+The current solution was derived after many iterations of red-green-refactor (take a look at the commit hitory, paying attention to how many lines have been deleted) and its current design is more code than is needed for the initial feature cycles and is thus wholly unsuitable for use during your own RGR cycles.

 For the project skeleton and assignment instructions, see [the cjlearn project](https://github.com/cjlearn/learn-inventory).